chutified/crypto-currencies/README.md

 ```

 ## Supported crypto currencies
-The service supports a large number of cryptocurrencies, so they are listed <a href="https://github.com/chutified/crypto-currencies/blob/master/docs/currencies.md" taget="_blan">here</a>.
+The service supports a large number of cryptocurrencies.
+The complete list of them can be accessed <a href="https://github.com/chutified/crypto-currencies/blob/master/docs/currencies.md" taget="_blan">here</a>.

 **Note:**
 *The Crypto request holds the key "Name" and its value is **not** case sensitive.*